ovh/docs/pages/platform/public-cloud/resize_of_an_instance/guide.en-ie.md

 #### Flavor Details

-In this section, you will see the resources associated with the template you have chosen.
+In this section, you will see the resources associated with the new template you have chosen.

 #### Project Limits

-Under this section, you can preview the occupied resources in relation to the total resources allocated to the project.
+Under this section, you can view the occupied resources in relation to the total resources allocated to the project.

 > [!warning]
 > Please note that you cannot switch models when resizing an instance.
 A resizing can only be done from a Linux model to another Linux model or from a Windows model to another Windows model.